Nelli

 Use cases

-• Monitor multiple patients simultaneously.
+• Monitor multiple patients simultaneously

-• Surface prioritized seizure events.
+• Display prioritized seizure events

-• Ensure patient safety.
+• Ensure patient safety

-• Protect patient privacy and data.
+• Protect patient privacy and data

-• Detect when a patient leaves the bed area.
+• Detect patient leaving bed area

 Approach

-• Collaborated closely with the client to gather and refine requirements.
+• Collaborated closely with client

-• Defined three distinct sound notifications for high- and medium-priority events and patient-out-of-bed alerts.
+• Defined distinct sound notifications

-• Performed usability risk analysis throughout each design phase.
+• Performed ongoing usability risk analysis

 Impact